Mantas-2155X/AI_BetterHScenes/README.md

 **Configuration:**
 * Open the plugin settings and change the settings according to your needs.
 No need to restart the HScene.

+*Performance improvement values are based from my machine and may differ from your results!*